tpetera/aws-terraform-iac/README.md

-# AWS EC2 IaC with Terrafrom and GitHub Actions
+# AWS EC2 IaC with Terraform and GitHub Actions

 ## Project goal